pitfail/pitfail-reports/report3/domain.rst

 The model below does not correspond 1-1 to actual software classes because our architecture is not entirely object-oriented.
-For example, there is no class called Execution; execution of orders is procedural.
+For example, there is no class called Execution; execution of orders is procedural (Figure :ref:`trading2`).

 .. figure:: figures/domain/trading2.png
     :width: 90%

+    :label:`trading2` The execution of a trade.

 The association of AutomaticTrader with StockPriceSource is meant to convey that the automatic traders use real-world bid and ask prices to set their bid and ask prices.

-Because there is too much to fit on one diagram, here is the part of the domain model that deals with cash and margin:
+Because there is too much to fit on one diagram, here is the part of the domain model that deals with cash and margin (Figure :ref:`trading3`):

 .. figure:: figures/domain/trading3.png
     :width: 90%

+    :label: How cash moves when trading.

 (In the code, there is no object called Cash, rather it is an attribute of Portfloio; but it is helpful to show it as such for the domain model).